Juneau Assembly moved ahead with a proposal to exempt cruise industry from sales tax for services and goods sold onboard while ships are in port.

 The tax exemption isn’t a done deal.
 The proposed ordinance will have to be drafted and brought to a public hearing before it can be enacted.

-The mayor’s initiative will certainly be welcomed by the cruise line industry, which says its passengers pay nearly $8 million in sales tax while onshore in Juneau, but has historically not paid sales tax for goods and services sold aboard its vessels.
+The mayor’s initiative will certainly be welcomed by the cruise line industry, which says its passengers pay nearly USD 8 million in sales tax while onshore in Juneau, but has historically not paid sales tax for goods and services sold aboard its vessels.

-“The cruise lines believe the practices for the last 15 years have been correct; that incidental sales on board the vessels, while in port, are exempt from sales tax,” John Binkley, Cruise Lines International Association Alaska president, said in a written statement before the meeting.
+“The cruise lines believe the practices for the last 15 years have been correct; that incidental sales on board the vessels, while in port, are exempt from sales tax,” John Binkley, CLIA Alaska president, said in a written statement before the meeting.

-Meanwhile, a lawsuit brought against the borough by the cruise ship industry over the spending of a $5 per head tax remains pending in federal court.
+Meanwhile, a lawsuit brought against the borough by the cruise industry over the spending of an USD 5 per head tax remains pending in federal court.